microsoft/hi-ml/docs/source/montage_creation.md

 Creating montages can be very time-consuming.
 It can hence be helpful to run the process in the cloud.
 The montage creation code provided here can be run in AzureML very easily.

-## Types of Data for Montage Creation
+## Types of data for montage creation

-1. Montages can be created from a folder of imagees, by specifying the name of the folder and a glob pattern, like `**/foo_*.tiff`.
+1. Montages can be created from a folder of images, by specifying the name of the folder and a glob pattern, like `**/foo_*.tiff`.
 1. Montages can be created by first reading a file called `dataset.csv` located in a folder. `dataset.csv` is effectively a Pandas DataFrame, with each row corresponding to a single image.
    More details on the format of `dataset.csv` can be found below.

+Montage creation works for all WSI image formats that are supported by either of the two possible backends:

+- [`openslide`](https://openslide.org/api/python/) supports `.tif(f)`, `.ndpi`, `.scn` and others
+- [`cucim`](https://pypi.org/project/cucim/) supports `.svs`, `.tiff` and others

 ## Setup